 Today I’m sharing how to hang string lights video and tutorial.
 It covers just about everything you want to know before starting on your outdoor string light project.
 Plan ahead and save time by choosing the right method and hardware to hang string lights and pick the best lights for your backyard lighting project.

 I used lightweight in-ground removable posts for my new outdoor cafe lights project but cover other ways to hang lights below too.

 Lighting options have also changed in the last few years and solar LED cafe lights for outdoor use are a good option.
 I used the old fashioned need electrical plug and screw in glass light bulbs, incandescent string lights for my first DIY Outdoor String Lights on Poles project I made a few years ago.
 This time around I used LED solar string lights.

-Since I’ve worked with both types, I share photos and the pros and cons of LED solar string lights vs incandescent string lights below also.
+Since I’ve worked with both types, I share photos and the pros and cons of LED solar string lights and incandescent string lights below.

 How to Plan an Outdoor String Light Project

 Step 1.
 Planning your outdoor cafe light project.

 Things you’ll want to think about when planning to add outdoor string lights.